Research team

 Expertise

-The overall aim of our group is to understand how neuronal circuits form early in development, as well as the processes that lead to malfunction of these circuits or degeneration later in life.
-A recent focus are the basal ganglia; a network of interconnected subcortical nuclei important for cognition and motor control.
+The overall aim of our group is to understand how neuronal circuits form early in development, as well as the processes that lead to malfunction or degeneration of these circuits later in life.
+Research is conducted in both humans and other model species using a variety of methods including EEG measurements, in vitro and in vivo electrophysiology, HPLC and other molecular biology techniques.
+The focus is on the brain areas of the hippocampus, cortex as well as the basal ganglia and their role in cognition and motor control.

 Investigating the role of the neuromodulator histamine and the development of the bed nucleus of the stria terminalis (BNST) generating novel insights in Tourette's syndrome and OCD.
 01/02/2024 - 31/01/2026